-A good rule of thumb to follow in investing is that penny stocks usually aren’t good stocks.
+A good rule of thumb to follow when investing is that penny stocks usually aren’t good stocks.
 Most stocks don’t IPO at prices below $10.
-As such, if a stock is trading below $10 or below $5, it means investors have sold the stock off to those levels, and such big selloffs aren’t typically the result of good fundamentals or news.
+So if a stock is trading below $10 or below $5, it means investors have sold the stock off to those levels, and such big selloffs aren’t typically the result of good fundamentals or good news.

-Because of this, when dealing with penny stocks, it is always important to remember that these stocks weren’t birthed as penny stocks.
-They were birthed as regular stocks and fell into penny stock territory due to poor fundamentals.
+Because of this, when dealing with penny stocks, it is always important to remember that these stocks didn’t begin as penny stocks.
+They started as regular stocks and fell into penny-stock territory due to poor fundamentals.

 Are these huge selloffs buying opportunities?
 Or are they reason to stay away?
 It depends.
 For some of these fallen-from-grace penny stocks, the selloffs are overdone.
 For others, they aren’t.

-With that in mind, let’s take a closer look at these fallen-from-grace penny stocks, and see not only why they fell from grace, but whether or not they can bounce back from here.
+With that in mind, let’s take a closer look at these fallen-from-grace penny stocks, and see not only why they fell from grace, but whether or not they can bounce back.